linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Current Banking Developments

-"Demand upon the reserve banks for currency in connection with holiday trade this year was about  $120,000,000, compared with$ 225,000,000 to  $275,000,000 in other recent years.
+"Demand upon the reserve banks for currency in connection with holiday trade this year was about  \$120,000,000, compared with$ 225,000,000 to  $275,000,000 in other recent years.
 This decreased demand for currency reflected both a diminished dollar volume of retail trade, due chiefly to the prevailing lower level of prices, and a continued return of currency from hoarding.
-The demand for currency did not result this year, as it usually does, in an increase in the outstanding volume of reserve bank credit, since additions of about$ 150,000,000 of gold to the country's monetary stock were more than sufficient to provide to member banks the funds necessary for meeting currency withdrawals."
+The demand for currency did not result this year, as it usually does, in an increase in the outstanding volume of reserve bank credit, since additions of about\$ 150,000,000 of gold to the country's monetary stock were more than sufficient to provide to member banks the funds necessary for meeting currency withdrawals."

 -Federal Reserve Bulletin